-Certain of our financing arrangements contain non-financial covenants.
-In addition, our revolving credit agreement includes a financial covenant with respect to the level of our borrowings in relation to our equity, as defined.
-We were in compliance with all applicable covenants under these arrangements as of December 31, 2017.
+Certain of our financing arrangements contain nonfinancial covenants.
+In addition, our revolving credit agreement includes a financial covenant, which was modified during 2018.
+The modified covenant requires that we maintain a specified minimum interest coverage ratio of (i) the sum of consolidated net income, interest expense, provision for income taxes, depreciation expense, amortization expense, unusual or nonrecurring charges and other noncash items (Consolidated EBITDA) to (ii) Consolidated Interest expense, each as defined and described in the amended credit agreement.
+We were in compliance with all applicable covenants under these arrangements as of December 31, 2018.